PluTiper/plutiper.github.io/README.md

 All icons were extracted from game files using [JPEXS](https://github.com/jindrapetrik/jpexs-decompiler) decompiler, I only changed the colors.

-So far there are only 3 maps and not that many lineups, but I'm working on adding more of both.
+So far there are only 3 maps and not that many lineups, but I'm going to add more of both.

 This was inspired by [Odinh.design](https://github.com/Miss-placed) who made something [similar](https://declassified.netlify.app/) for CoD: Cold War.